 - Pour ricotta mixture into the tart.
 Arrange plum slices in rows on top.
 Sprinkle with sliced almonds, if using.

-- Gently fold the overhanging fillo up over the top of the tart (see recipe notes) and brush with remaining butter.
+- Gently fold the overhanging fillo up over the top of the tart (see recipe notes) and brush with the remaining butter.

 - Bake until fillo is golden brown and plums are soft, about 20-30 minutes.
 Let cool slightly before carefully removing the tart from mold, slicing, and serving.